mrzool/invoice-boilerplate/README.md

   price: 245.00
 ```

-When running `make`, [Pandoc](http://pandoc.org/) starts iterating on the YAML file, populates `template.tex` with your data, and pipes the result to XeTeX, which deals with all the typesetting and compiles a PDF ready to be printed/faxed/emailed and archived (see the [output](output.pdf)).
+When running `make`, [Pandoc](http://pandoc.org/) starts iterating on the YAML file, populates `template.tex` with your data, and pipes the result to XeTeX.
+XeTeX deals with the typesetting and compiles a PDF ready to be printed/faxed/emailed and archived (see the [output](output.pdf)).

 The math gets handled internally by LaTeX through the `spreadtab` package, Excel-style.
-You just need to provide a VAT rate and the prices for the individual services and the boilerplate takes care of the rest.
-Unicode support is provided by XeTeX.
+You need to provide a VAT rate and the your prices, the boilerplate takes care of the rest.
+Unicode and system font support is provided by XeTeX.

 Unless you plan to edit the template, no particular LaTeX knowledge is required to use this boilerplate.
 If you need your invoice in a language other than English, finding the relevant strings in `template.tex` and translating them to your language should be easy enough.